-The payment (or bill) is not paid while your lawsuit is pending.
-Instead, your attorney will pay the amount you borrowed and only when your settlement or award is cashed out.
+You do not make any payments while your lawsuit is pending.
+Instead, your attorney will pay the amount you borrowed only when your settlement or award is received.

-Your attorney will be dealing with our company for a repayment arrangement.
-If your attorney wants to negotiate the payment amount, Baker Street Funding is open to negotiation but is not guaranteed.
-Since our rates are lower than other firms, most attorneys end up happily paying back the funds in full.
+Your attorney will be dealing with the funding company for a repayment arrangement.
+If your attorney wants to negotiate the loan payment amount, Baker Street Funding is open to negotiation but is not guaranteed.
+Since our rates are lower than other lenders, most attorneys end up paying back the funds in full.

 Calculating your lawsuit loan repayment

 When a plaintiff is injured and unable to pay bills or living expenses, they often turn to lawsuit loans for relief.
 A lawsuit loan provides upfront cash to plaintiffs in personal injury cases in return for repayment, including an agreed-upon rate of return, when the case finally settles.